Portpatrick and Wigtownshire Joint Railways: P&WJR operation

 It emerged that the Wigtownshire line was in a very run-down state and engine power was frequently inadequate.
 The permanent way needed to be completely renewed (except on the Garliestown branch) in 1886.

-Signalling was upgraded on the Portpatrick line in 1886-1887, with electric train tablet instruments, and this was extended to the Challoch Junction - Stranraer section in 1887 - 1888.
+Signalling was upgraded on the Portpatrick line in 1886–87, with electric train tablet instruments, and this was extended to the Challoch Junction to Stranraer section in 1887–88.

 In the 1895 public passenger timetable, the former Portpatrick Railway main line had four trains each way daily; the first down and last up were fast trains, with "Sleeping Saloon between Euston and Stranraer Harbour".
 The other trains ran only to or from Stranraer (Town), three each way continuing to Portpatrick.
 There was an additional short working from Newton Stewart to Stranraer (Town) and back.
 The Whithorn line had four trains each way, most of them having a connection both to and from Garliestown.